chapel-lang/chapel/doc/rst/language/spec/generics.rst

 Formal Arguments without Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the type of a formal argument is omitted, the type of the formal
+If the type of a formal argument is omitted, and that formal is not
+declared with the ``out`` intent (:ref:`The_Out_Intent`), the type of the
-argument is taken to be the type of the actual argument passed to the
+formal argument is taken to be the type of the actual argument passed to
-function at the call site.
+the function at the call site.
 A copy of the function is instantiated for
 each unique actual type.

    *Example (fillTuple2.chpl)*.